vm6502q/PyQrackIsing/README.md

 There are two other functions, `tfim_magnetization()` and `tfim_square_magnetization()`, that follow the same function signature except without the `shots` argument.

-The library also provides a TFIM-inspired (approximate) MAXCUT solver:
+The library also provides a TFIM-inspired (approximate) MAXCUT solver (which accepts a `networkx` graph or a 32-bit adjacency matrix):
 ```py
 from pyqrackising import maxcut_tfim
 import networkx as nx